luyangzhao/SoftRafts/README.md

 * Encoder-based position feedback and calibration
 * REST-style HTTP commands for live control (`/set`, `/status`, `/pause`, etc.)

-> Flash using the Arduino IDE with ESP32 board selected.
+> Flash using the Arduino IDE with the ESP32 board selected.

 ---